s2seweis/upload-retrieve-images/server/readme.md

 - Jump to line : strg/ctrl + g
 - inside visual studio console + touch[filename] = build a new file

+### Later:
+1. check the connect method, need to sperate it from the router
+2. make a new server, try out the /init-video setting like it is
+3. store the buffer as BinData in the database, how can I get these data back to the video?
+4. Streaming from Mongo DB, wrong question?
+5. Is mongoose really neccesary ?